Why Are Gay Rumors The Go-To

 Advertisement

-As we see with RHOC, Tamra is genuinely devastated by the fact her marriage with third husband Eddie Judge has had to weather the storm of gay rumours.
-Even when the cameras seem to be off during the reunion, meaning anything we see isn’t put on for television, a teary Tamra begs Vicki to apologise and mean it.
-Beforehand, Tamra’s BFF Shannon Beador stresses the fact Vicki’s behaviour hurt the Judge family as a whole.
+As we see with RHOC, Tamra is genuinely devastated by the fact her marriage with third husband Eddie Judge has had to weather the storm of gay rumors.
+Even when the cameras seem to be off during the reunion, meaning anything we see isn’t put on for television, a teary Tamra begs Vicki to apologize and mean it.
+Beforehand, Tamra’s BFF Shannon Beador stresses the fact Vicki’s behavior hurt the Judge family as a whole.

 When you question why this specific form of so-called “insult” so deeply wounds the woman it’s thrown at, it eventually starts making sense.
 Someone like Tamra is upset by the speculation because it not only suggests your spouse is cheating on you, it also alleges he’s lying, living a double life, and isn’t even vaguely attracted to you in the first place.
 Then, multiple people are saying this to your friends, and it’s all going to play out on national television for possibly millions of people to watch (depending on which city you hail from).